 - Vodafone Prepaid Phones

-If you’re a regular phone user, and you want a plan with a little bit of everything, Vodafone’s Combo Plus packs should meet your needs.
-These plans include generous data, plus unlimited standard national calls and texts; you’ll also get up to 1000 minutes of international calls to Zone 1 countries, and up to 150 minutes to Zone 2, depending on your plan.
+If you’re a regular phone user, and you want a plan with a little bit of everything, Vodafone’s Prepaid Plus packs should meet your needs.
+These plans include generous full-speed data, unlimited ‘Infinite’ data (restricted to speeds of 1.5Mbps) plus unlimited standard national calls and texts; you’ll also get up to 1500 minutes of international calls to Zone 1 countries, and up to 200 minutes to Zone 2, depending on your plan.

 The following table shows all published Vodafone prepaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-International minutes are included on $40 and $50 plans, and are divided into country ‘zones’.
+International minutes are included on all plans, and are divided into country ‘zones’.
 Zone 1 includes China, India, Ireland, New Zealand, United Kingdom, USA, and more, and most major countries will fall into Zone 1 or Zone 2.
 Countries that aren’t included in either zone are subject to Vodafone’s standard pay-as-you-go prepaid call rates.

 You can also add a 50 Countries add-on to your prepaid plan, which gives you extra international minutes for up to 28 days.
 A $5 add-on earns you 30 minutes over 28 days, the $7 option includes 60 minutes over seven days, and the $15 pack features 120 talk minutes over 28 days.